Dating tips for widows & widowers

 With this in mind, there may come a time when you’ll want to actively seek out someone to share your life with again.
 Having had over fifteen years of experience helping widows and widowers return to the world of dating, we’ve built up some useful, tried and tested tips.

-Read below for our top ten tips for widows and widowers wanting to date again:
+Read below for our top nine tips for widows and widowers wanting to date again:

 1. Be sure you really want to do this